PrashantJaybhaye/E-Waste-Material/README.md

 ### Prerequisites

 - Node.js (v18+)
-- npm, yarn, or forward
+- npm or yarn
-- A generic SQL database (PostgreSQL recommended)
+- A Firebase project
 - A Clerk account
 - A Google Cloud Console account (for Gemini API)